-Hui-Ming Cheng, Yoshihiko Yamada and Ming-Shan Lee serves as members of the audit committee.
+Hui-Ming Cheng and Yoshihiko Yamada serve as members of the audit committee.
 Each member is "independent" in accordance with applicable law, including the rules of Nasdaq and the more rigorous SEC independence requirements for audit committee members set forth in Rule 10A-3 under the Exchange Act, as determined by our board of directors after consideration of all factors determined to be relevant rules and regulations of Nasdaq and the SEC.
 Each member of the audit committee can read and understand fundamental financial statements in accordance with Nasdaq audit committee requirements.